MicrosoftDocs/entra-docs/docs/permissions-management/onboard-gcp.md

 This article describes how to onboard a Google Cloud Platform (GCP) project in Microsoft Entra Permissions Management.

 > [!NOTE]
-> You must have the Global Administrator role assignment to perform the tasks in this article.
+> You must have the [Permissions Management Administrator](../identity/role-based-access-control/delegate-by-task.md/#permissions-management) role assignment to perform the tasks in this article.

 ## Explanation